mantidproject/dockerfiles/mantid-jenkins-nodes/readme.md

 4. Set the `PARAVIEW_DIR` environment variable to `/paraview_build/ParaView-5.4.1` (ParaView is included in this directory from the [mantid-development](../mantid-development/readme.md) image)
+5. Set the `MANTID_DATA_STORE` environment variable to `/mantid_data`
-5. Create the container or replace an already deployed container using `./deploy.sh agent_name agent_secret jenkins_url image_tag`
+6. Create the container or replace an already deployed container using `./deploy.sh agent_name agent_secret jenkins_url image_tag`
-6. If the image is updated then run the above script again to recreate the node (all build state is stored in the volumes which are persisted)
+7. If the image is updated then run the above script again to recreate the node (all build state is stored in the volumes which are persisted)

 ## Production use